saymrwulf/pytorch/notes.md

 2022-06-05T17:44:00 - Implementing approach from a new paper read last night (pytorch) 2022-06-06T08:27:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2022-06-06T19:43:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (pytorch)
+2003 paper) (pytorch) 2022-06-06T23:50:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)